rapid7/r7insight_docker/README.md

 ### Docker

-We currently release the container on two different base's:
+We currently release the container on two different bases:
 - Node on Debian Buster
 - Node on Alpine Linux